genepattern/Seurat.Preprocessing/doc.md

 | column_name            | 	column name of percent mitochondrial genes.
 Note: not all datasets have this column, those who do often times name it percent.mt].|
 | pattern        | 	what pattern to use to label mitochondrial genes [often times this is annotated as MT-].|
 | file_name      | 	Basename of the file to be saved.|
+| keep_scale_data| Preserve the `scale.data` slot for the assays specified.
+If set to `TRUE`, the scaled data can be used for further analyses (such as in `Seurat.BatchCorrection` and `Seurat.Clustering`).
+Note that this will produce a larger output size for the `.rds` object.
 |**QC Parameters**||
 | first_feature  | [For QC plots] First feature to plot as a violin plot [typically one of the columns in the matrix.mtx file.
 Sometimes named features.tsv].|
 |second_feature|	[For QC plots] Second feature to plot as a violin plot [typically one of the columns in the matrix.mtx file.
 Sometimes named features.tsv].|